pyproj4/pyproj/docs/advanced_examples.rst

 --------------

 The :class:`pyproj.transformer.Transformer` and :class:`pyproj.crs.CRS`
-classes each have their own PROJ context.
+classes each have their own PROJ context by default.
 However, contexts cannot be shared across threads.
 As such, it is recommended to create the object within the thread that uses it.